override-sh/aetheria-docs/docs/intro.md

 ### Plugins security and compatibility

-Aetheria's plugins can be developed by anyone but *- for plugins to get listed on the official marketplace -* each plugin is reviewed by the Aetheria's team to ensure that it is secure and compatible with the latest version of the CMS.
+Aetheria's plugins can be developed by anyone but *- for plugins to get listed on the official marketplace -* each plugin is reviewed by Aetheria's team to ensure that it is secure and compatible with the latest version of the CMS.
 Additionally, plugins:

-- Are analyzed in order to extract a permission list that the user can review before installing the plugin.
+- Are analyzed to extract a permission list that the user can review before installing the plugin.
-- Are analyzed in order to extract a list of the plugin's hooks it attaches to.
+- Are analyzed to extract a list of the plugin's hooks it attaches to.
-- Are analyzed in order to extract a list of security sensitive operations they are likely to perform.
+- Are analyzed to extract a list of security-sensitive operations they are likely to perform.

 ### Performance

-Aetheria's is a 2 tier CMS, meaning that it is composed of a headless-backend and a frontend.
+Aetheria is a 2 tier CMS, meaning that it is composed of a headless backend and a frontend.

 The backend is a headless CMS, meaning that it is only responsible for managing the content and exposing it through an API.